davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 After each battle your surviving heroes gains 1 XP, it takes 4 XP to reach the next level.

-Your heroes gain +1 to all stats except movement for each level they have.
+Your heroes gain +1 to one Core Stat each time they gain a level.

 Your heroes gain +1 talents for each level they have.